+It’s an exciting time with lots to take in, which is why your induction remains available to go back to should you need it.
 Alongside the main university induction that you started after enrolment or registration, you will also receive a course induction.
-There are a number of services and opportunities available to you right from day one.
+There are several services and opportunities available to you right from day one.
 We’ve listed a few for you here, so you can get a feel for what your first few weeks will be like.

 Settling in is easier if you understand the university’s Academic and General Regulations and make the most of all the support available to you.
 There are a wide range of services designed to help you with your studies.

-The Lanchester Library has a vast collection of resources available to you, most of which can be accessed online.
+The Library has a vast collection of resources available to you, most of which can be accessed online.
 This means that whatever time of day and wherever you are in the world, you will still be able to read and study.
-The Library building is open for you to use 24 hours, 7 days a week from the 6th September 2021.
-Make sure you bring your ID card with you for the turnstiles.

-Every course area has a specialist librarian assigned to them, a liaison librarian.
-They will be able to provide you with support in researching and studying for your assignments, just book a one to one appointment with them.
+Specialist librarian’s will be able to provide you with support in researching and studying for your assignments.
 They also lead workshops on key academic skills, such as evaluating and referencing information.
 Our induction guide has more information about the range of services available to you.

 Library staff are always happy to help.
-If you are in the library, please just ask us; or for online support, you can use the libchat function in Locate, or look at our Library essentials guide or our Pre-arrival library support (PALS) guide (developed especially for international students or those curious about how UK university libraries work).
+If you are in the library, please just ask us; or for online support, you can use Wayfinder to connect with us.

-Every faculty and course has Student Reps - fellow students who represent the views of you and your course mates to your department and ensure your voice is heard.
-Find out more about what Reps do on the Students' Union website.
+Every campus and course has Student Reps - fellow students who represent the views of you and your coursemates to your department and ensure your voice is heard.
+Find out more about what Reps do on Your Students' Union website.

 Health and wellbeing